 - Eat electrolyte-rich foods.
 Meats, nuts, and leafy greens are good sources of potassium and magnesium.
 Check out this post to learn more.

 - Be liberal with the salt shaker.
-5000 mg of sodium per day (the bare minimum for keto folks) is 2.5 teaspoons of salt.
+4–6 g of sodium per day (the bare minimum for keto folks) is about 2–3 teaspoons of salt.
 A pinch of salt won’t stop keto headaches.
 Salt liberally.

 - Drink electrolyte water.
 This bullet is probably the best keto headache “hack”.
 To hydrate without diluting blood sodium levels, add electrolytes (especially sodium) to your water and drink to thirst.
 LMNT makes this easy.

 Will these tips cure every headache?
 Of course not.